Funding opportunity

 • ethical and responsible research and innovation considerations of the project

-Applicants will need to show evidence against all criteria listed.
+You will need to show evidence against all criteria listed.

-Consideration will also be given to the balance of the portfolio of funding recommendations made by the Panel, including balance across disciplines, organisations, the existing landscape and strategic drivers.
+Consideration will also be given to the balance of the portfolio of funding recommendations made by the panel, including balance across disciplines, organisations, the existing landscape and strategic drivers.
 MRC will seek recommendations from the panel on portfolio balance.
 Find details of assessment questions and criteria under the ‘Application questions’ heading in the ‘How to apply’ section.

 Contact details